Home

 I learned a lot from the following resources to get this script working:

-Bennett is a Software Engineer working at CipherStash.
+Bennett is a Software Engineer working at Foxglove.
 He spends most of his day playing with TypeScript and his nights programming in Rust.
-You can follow him on Github or Twitter.
+You can follow him on Github.

 This work by Bennett Hardwick is licensed under CC BY-NC-SA 4.0Creative Commons CC logoCreative Commons BY logoCreative Commons NC logoCreative Commons SA logo.